uf-quantum-computing/quantum_modeling_app/README.md

 For example I run the backend and I get this output "Running on http://127.0.0.1:3001"

 I must navigate to the variable base_url in each file "Interference.tsx", "SingleQgate.tsx", and "Tunneling.tsx".
 Then replace the current value with the output of where your backend is running.

+2. To run both the backend and the frontend, utilize 2 terminals in parallel.

 ## File Structure